Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Relations with other triangularizations

 \subsection{The Bruhat decomposition}

-The Bruhat decomposition, that has inspired Malascho\-nok's LEU decomposition~\cite{Malaschonok:2010}, is another decomposition with a central permutation matrix~\cite{Bruhat:1956:Lie,delladora:1973:these,Bourbaki:2008:lie,Grigoriev:1981:bruhat}.
+The Bruhat decomposition, from which Malascho\-nok's LEU decomposition was inspired in~\cite{Malaschonok:2010}, is another decomposition with a central permutation matrix, see~\cite{Bruhat:1956:Lie,delladora:1973:these,Bourbaki:2008:lie,Grigoriev:1981:bruhat}.
 Bruhat's theorem is stated in terms of Weyl groups but reduces to the following: \begin{thm}[\cite{Bourbaki:2008:lie}] Any invertible matrix $A$ can be written as $A=V P U$ for $V$ and $U$ uppper triangular invertible matrices and $P$ a permutation matrix.
 The latter decomposition is called the {\em Bruhat decomposition} of $A$. \end{thm} It was then naturally extended to singular square matrices in~\cite{Grigoriev:1981:bruhat} and an algorithm over principal ideals domains given in~\cite{Malaschonok:2013:CASC}.
 Corollary~\ref{cor:bruhat} generalizes it to matrices with arbitrary dimensions, and relates it to the PLUQ decomposition. \begin{cor} Any $m\times n$ matrix of rank $r$ has a $VPU$ decomposition, where $V$ and $U$ are upper triangular matrices, and $P$ is a $r$-sub-permutation matrix. \end{cor} \begin{pf} Let $J_n$ be the unit anti-diagonal matrix.
-From the LEU decomposition of $J_nA$, we have $A= \underbrace{J_nLJ_n}_V\underbrace{J_nE}_P U$ where $V$ is upper triangular. \end{pf} \begin{rem} \cite{Manthey:2007:Bruhat} gives also a unique {\em generalized Bruhat decomposition}, $A=XPY$, but with non square and non triangular matrices $X$, $Y$.
-There, $P$ is called the {\em Bruhat permutation} but contains only the $r$ non zero rows and columns of the rank profile matrix.
+From the LEU decomposition of $J_nA$, we have $A= \underbrace{J_nLJ_n}_V\underbrace{J_nE}_P U$ where $V$ is upper triangular. \end{pf} \begin{rem} \cite{Manthey:2007:Bruhat} gives also a unique {\em generalized Bruhat decomposition}, $A=XPY$, but with non-square and non-triangular matrices $X$, $Y$.
+There, $P$ is called the {\em Bruhat permutation} but contains only the $r$ nonzero rows and columns of the rank profile matrix.
 We show in Section~\ref{sec:XPY}, that $X$ and $Y$ are actual row and column echelon forms of the matrix. \end{rem}